Remembering 9/11

 As a child, I used to tire of hearing my parents talk about the Depression and World War II.
 I remember thinking that I wished they would quit droning on about the events and circumstances they survived.
 But like all kids, as I matured, I came to appreciate, little by little, how profoundly their experiences shaped and informed their personalities, viewpoints, beliefs, reactions, and the manner in which they functioned.
 Many of the 9/11 survivors are suffering from mysterious respiratory ailments, while still more struggle to live with the memories of the sights and sounds to which they were exposed that day, their psyches and spirits permanently scarred.

 I don’t have any profound thoughts or words to add to the dialog about the events of that day.
-Like you, all I can do is share my experiences and photos, and my own belief that irrespective of where you were or how you experienced 9/11, as Americans, we must stand united by our memories, our prayers, and our resolve to remember and pay tribute on this and every subsequent anniversary.
+Like you, all I can do is share my experiences and my own belief that irrespective of where you were or how you experienced 9/11, as Americans, we must stand united by our memories, our prayers, and our resolve to remember and pay tribute on this and every subsequent anniversary.
 Unity is our best defense.

 I have tears dropping down my cheeks right now as I right this post.